Sarah Campbell Blaffer Foundation

-The art collection of the Sarah Campbell Blaffer Foundation is a testament to the generosity and vision of Sarah Campbell Blaffer.
+The art collection of the Sarah Campbell Blaffer Foundation is a testament to the generosity and vision of Texas native Sarah Campbell Blaffer (1885–1975).
 The foundation maintains and continues to develop a collection of Renaissance and Baroque art for the benefit of the people of Texas.
-Through permanent exhibition at the MFAH, and temporary exhibitions at institutions elsewhere in Texas and beyond, as well as through this website, the foundation seeks to fulfill Blaffer's desire to share her love of art.
+Through permanent exhibition at the MFAH and temporary exhibitions at institutions elsewhere in Texas and beyond, as well as through this website, the foundation seeks to fulfill Blaffer's desire to share her love of art.
 The Blaffer Foundation collection contains paintings, works on paper, and decorative arts.
 Special attention has been given to creating comprehensive collections that reveal the breadth of subject matter and style in a given period or region.
 Until 2000, the foundation had never had its own permanent exhibition space, but now the finest works in its collection occupy five galleries in the Beck Building at the MFAH.

 More than 150 European Old Master paintings range predominantly from the 16th through the early 19th century, and a small collection of 20th-century paintings includes examples by Lyonel Feininger and Edvard Munch.

 The print collection consists of approximately 500 woodcuts, engravings, etchings, lithographs, and aquatints, by masters from Albrecht Dürer to Théodore Géricault.
 A small collection of British watercolors and a selection of rare books are also maintained.

 The focus of the Blaffer Foundation’s collection of decorative arts is the “cabinet of curiosities,” a type of collection popular among the educated and elite in the 16th and 17th centuries.
 Such cabinets included intriguing and exotic objects chosen for their rarity, intricacy, and artifice, combining manmade objects with natural wonders.